 - Deliberate introduction of animals, plant material, micro-organisms and non-sterile soil into the Area is prohibited.
 Precautions shall be taken to prevent the accidental introduction of animals, plant material, micro-organisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area) - Visitors shall ensure that sampling equipment and markers brought into the Area are clean.
-To the maximum extent practicable, footwear and other equipment used or brought into the area (including backpacks, carry-bags and tents) shall be thoroughly cleaned before entering the Area.
-Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (CEP 2011), and in the Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (SCAR 2009); - To reduce the risk of microbial contamination, the exposed surfaces of footwear, sampling equipment and markers should be sterilized before use within the Area.
-Sterilization should be by an acceptable method, such as by washing in 70% ethanol solution in water. - No pesticides shall be brought into the Area; - Fuel, food, chemicals, and other materials shall not be stored in the Area, unless specifically authorized by permit and shall be stored and handled in a way that minimizes the risk of their accidental introduction into the environment: - All materials introduced shall be present only for a finite period stated in the Permit and shall be removed at or before the conclusion of that stated period; and - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.
+To the maximum extent practicable, clothing, footwear and other equipment used or brought into the area (including backpacks, carry-bags, walking poles andtripods etc.) shall be thoroughly cleaned before entering the Area.
+Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019), and in the Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5 (2018)); - To reduce the risk of microbial contamination, the exposed surfaces of footwear, sampling equipment and markers should be sterilized before use within the Area.
+Sterilization should be by an acceptable method, such as by washing in 70% ethanol solution in water. - Herbicides and pesticides are prohibited from the Area; - Fuel, food, chemicals, and other materials shall not be stored in the Area, unless specifically authorized by permit and shall be stored and handled in a way that minimizes the risk of their accidental introduction into the environment; - All materials introduced shall be present only for a finite period stated in the permit and shall be removed at or before the conclusion of that stated period; and - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.